JamesTrick/blog/content/posts/optimize-sales-for-growth-with-lead-scoring.md

 [Marketo explains lead scoring](https://blog.marketo.com/2011/01/what-is-lead-scoring.html) as the process of ranking prospects in terms of the sales-readiness, or willingness to convert or buy.
 Lead scores take many forms from a simple number or a probability.
 Whether a number or probability, the processes around lead scoring should be the same.

 To be clear, lead scoring will not increase the number of prospects you have.
-But, it may well help you make the most out of your current prospects reducing the need to increase acquisition of more prospects.
-Specifically, Lead Scoring optimises the process of taking Marketing Qualified Leads through to Sales Qualified leads and ultimately successful sales.
+But, it may well help you make the most out of your current prospects by reducing the need to increase acquisition of more prospects.
+Specifically, lead scoring optimizes the process of taking Marketing Qualified Leads through to Sales Qualified Leads, and ultimately successful sales.

 At a glance, benefits of a lead score can include:

-* Increased Sales velocity
+* Increased sales velocity
-* Increased Sales volumes
+* Increased sales volumes
 * Increase customer happiness and retention.

 ## **Where is lead scoring suitable?**

-Whilst the intention of lead scores can be applied to many industries, I’ll focus more on SaaS sales funnels.
-But will make references to other industries and business models to keep the connection relevant.
+Whilst the intention behind lead scores can be applied to many industries, I’ll focus primarily on SaaS sales funnels, however I will make references to other industries and business models where it is also relevant.

 To really benefit from a lead score, the business will typically have an Inside Sales team who contact leads.
-Companies without a Sales team or with a really short sales cycle are likely to less benefit lead scores described in this article.
+Companies without a Sales team or with a really short sales cycle are likely to less benefit from the lead scoring described in this article.

-However, similar styles of model can be used for pre-trial or e-commerce sites in allocating social spend for ad retargeting with the goal of reducing Cost of Acquisition (CAC) whilst maintaining sales.
-It’s a particular area of research that I’m interested in and has unique challenges different to lead scoring.
+However, similar styles of model can be used for pre-trial situations or even e-commerce sites to optimize allocation of social spend for advertisement retargeting, with the goal of reducing Cost of Acquisition (CAC), whilst maintaining sales.
+This is a particular area of research that I’m interested in, which has unique challenges in regard to scoring.
+Particularly lack of information and no clear path to a sale/conversion.

 A commonly held view is that lead scores work best in resource constrained sales environments -- a situation in which you have more leads than you or your sales team can handle.
 However, I believe lead scores are applicable to many companies, regardless of the size and resource level.

 If you operate in a resource constrained environment, a common use-case for a lead score would be to use it to identify what leads to contact vs what leads to disregard.
-I’ve written previously on the importance of [Sales and Marketing spend](https://jamesmalcolm.me/posts/balancing-research-and-sales-spend/), in constrained environments it’s all about squeezing the most value out of sales.
+I’ve written previously on the importance of [Sales and Marketing spend](https://jamesmalcolm.me/posts/balancing-research-and-sales-spend/), where in constrained environments it’s all about squeezing the environments it’s all about squeezing the most value out of sales.

-Lead scores can help salespeople focus their effects in two ways:
+Lead scores can help sales people focus their efforts in two ways:

-* Disregard low rated leads to focus on higher probability leads
+* Disregard low-ranked leads to focus on higher probability leads
 * Potentially leaving the highest probability leads to convert untouched by Sales.

 Both of these help sales people increase their # of prospects touched and decrease their sales cycles, leading to a more efficient sales process.

-The way you manage the sales environment depends on how resource constrained are, the level of service you offer - which is likely guided by your market position.
+The way you manage the sales environment depends on how resource constrained you are and the level of service you offer, which is likely guided by your market position.

 When resources aren't constrained, lead scores can help guide conversations to go beyond conversion and instead drive retention and upsell.